Tin Can Bay

-A public meeting was held to consider Queensland's separation from New South Wales in 1851 and in 1859 Queen Victoria gave her approval to establish the new
+A public meeting was held to consider Queensland's separation from New South Wales in 1851 and in 1859 Queen Victoria gave her approval to establish the new colony of Queensland.

-Queensland now had its own Constitution and became a self-governing colony with its own Governor, a nominated Legislative Council and an elected Legislative
+Queensland now had its own Constitution and became a self-governing colony with its own Governor, a nominated Legislative Council and an elected Legislative Assembly.

 The 6th of June is now celebrated by Queenslanders as the day acknowledging the birth of Queensland.